 ► For many years, we have been hauling art to and from Switzerland on a regular basis.
 Please ask for our services or advice with regard to customs clearance.

-- Timely sending of export certificates in the event of sales
+- Timely sending of export certificates (AVM/customs documents) after sales

 Clearance is required for the export of goods.
 Since July 2009 all exports must be declared to customs by using the electronic 'ATLAS-export'-procedure.
 The declaration is mandatory and serves for export control as well as for foreign trade statistics.
 The value limit for issuing a customs declaration is € 1,000.
 In case of goods worth less than € 1,000 a verbal customs declaration at the border customs office is possible.
 Goods with a fixed sale are declared as 'final export'.
 For goods with an uncertain sale status a 'temporary export' is carried out for the purpose of re-import in unaltered condition.